HackerYou/json-proxy/README.md

-reqUrl | `string` | The URL for your endpoint. params | `object` | The options that you would normally pass to the data object xmlToJSON | `boolean` | Defaults to `false`, change to true if API returns XML
+reqUrl | `string` | The URL for your endpoint. params | `object` | The options that you would normally pass to the data object xmlToJSON | `boolean` | Defaults to `false`, change to true if API returns XML useCache | `boolean` | Defaults to `false`, change to store your response from an API for 1 hour.

+## Basic Auth Proxy

+There is also a feature to allow for users to have an account were they can store their Basic Authentication information for various API's.
+At `/dashboard` a user can login using their Readme about (HackerYou Students only at this point) and create an entry for every site they need.
+You will be given a unique URL to make your request to from there.